m-byte918/STEM/README.md

             ,,,,
            ,,,,,,

-*When a sensor detects levels greater than <tbd>, it will display gas escaping from the pipeline
+*When a sensor detects levels greater than 300, it will throw an "imminent" warning *When a sensor detects levels greater than 700, it will throw a "leaking" warning and display gas escaping from the pipeline.
 ```